SebiR/EVmulator/README.md

 ### Solder Jumpers

-There are two SMT solder jumpers located on the component side of the PCB:\\
+There are two SMT solder jumpers located on the component side of the PCB:<br>
 **SJ1** bypasses the internal reed switch in case you want to use a key switch or a push button to stop the charging process.
-Use NC (normally closed "openener" switches). \\
+Use NC (normally closed "openener" switches).<br>
 **SJ2 LED** has to be closed after flashing the microcontroller to activate the status LED.
-The TPI programming interface is a bit finicky when it comes to other components on the programming lines.
+The TPI programming interface is a bit finicky when it comes to other components on the programming lines.<br>

-And there's one solder jumper on the side with the reed switch:\\
+And there's one solder jumper on the side with the reed switch:<br>
 **SJ3 13/32A** let's you select between a max. current of 13A or 32A depending on your application.
 Always make sure to use rated cables and connectors!

 ### In the field
 Just connect you Type 2 plug to the wallbox or charging station and authorize the charging process as you would normally.
-The EVmulator will signal the charger that a car has been connected and that it is charging.\\
+The EVmulator will signal the charger that a car has been connected and that it is charging.<br>

 To stop the charging process, place a magnet over the reed switch and unplug the plug.